 Katey now works in Calgary at Simon House Recovery Centre, which helps men recover from addiction and its effects.
 She was recently promoted to her position as a Continuing Care Counsellor.
 She is also the chair of the Justice Advisory Committee at Bow Valley College, sharing her experiences to enhance the student experience.

 Advancing Futures is one of the ways the Alberta government provides support for rewarding careers like Katey’s.
-Albertans can discover these helpful programs and career services.

 Based in Edmonton, Renee Poles is certified as a child development supervisor, and works as a child care supervisor and educator at Fulton Childcare Association.
 Her experiences illustrate how the child care profession supports Alberta’s children and offers rewarding careers.
 Renee was part of team that received Alberta’s Child Development Professional Award of Excellence in 2017.